Neil-Barot/Markdown/Programming Paradigms/Chapter-1.md

 ## 1.7 Implementation Methods

 1. **Compilation:**
    - Compilation involves translating the entire source code of a program into machine code or bytecode before execution.
 This process typically involves several stages, including lexical analysis, parsing, optimization, and code generation.
 The resulting compiled code is then executed directly by the computer's hardware.
+Used in large commercial applications.
+Has a slow translation but a fast execution.
+Translation consists of lexical analysis, semantic analysis, and code generation

 2. **Pure Interpretation:**
    - In pure interpretation, the source code of a program is executed line-by-line or statement-by-statement by an interpreter.
 The interpreter reads each instruction, translates it into machine code or intermediate code, and executes it immediately.
 This approach does not produce an intermediate compiled form, resulting in slower execution compared to compilation.
+This is primarily used in small programs or when efficiency is not a concern.
+Easier implementation but much slower execution and requires more memory.
+Significant comeback for some web scripting languages: such as Javascript and PHP.

 3. **Hybrid:**
    -  Hybrid implementation methods combine elements of both compilation and interpretation.
 Typically, the source code is initially compiled into an intermediate representation or bytecode.
 This bytecode is then executed by a virtual machine or interpreter.
 This approach offers a balance between the performance benefits of compilation and the flexibility of interpretation.
+Used in small/medium systems where efficiency is not the primary concern.
+Compromise.
+Perl programs are an example, the programs are partially compiled.

+Just-In-Time: Essentially delayed compilers. .Net languages are implemented with a JIT system.

 Preprocessors: A preprocessor is a program that handles code before compilation.
 Preprocessor instructions are embedded in programs and serve various purposes, such as including code from other files or defining symbols for expressions.
 For example, the C preprocessor instruction #include "myLib.h" copies the contents of myLib.h into the program at the specified position.
 Another common use is defining macros like #define max(A, B) ((A) > (B) ?
 (A) : (B)), which allows finding the maximum of two expressions.
 However, caution is needed with macros, as they can lead to issues like unintended side effects, especially when expressions with side effects are used as parameters.
 For instance, if one of the expressions passed to the max macro contains a side effect like z++, it could be evaluated multiple times, causing unexpected behavior.